webplatform/docs-wpd/Projects/editors_guide/index.md

 <div style='float: right;background: white;border:1px dashed black;padding: 1ex;margin-left:1ex;'>

-=Step 1: Register for an account to participate on the WebPlatform.org wiki= ** Create an account with your email address, user name, and password.
+=Step 1: Register for an account to participate on the WebPlatform.org wiki= ==Create an account with your email address, user name, and password.==
 **** http://docs.webplatform.org/w/index.php?title* Special:UserLogin&type* signup
-** Make sure to verify your account.
-The verification link is sent via email.
+==Make sure to verify your account.==
+* The verification link is sent via email.
 If you don't see the message, check your spam folder.
-** Log into the WebPlatform.org site using your user name and password.
+==Log into the WebPlatform.org site using your user name and password.==
 **** http://webplatform.org
 =Step 2.
-Get ready to communicate with the online community= ** The WebPlatform.org online community uses IRC extensively.
-Log in and ask questions:
+Get ready to communicate with the online community= ==The WebPlatform.org online community uses IRC extensively.
+Log in and ask questions.==
 **** http://webchat.freenode.net/?channels* #webplatform
 *** Download and install an IRC client that enables you to chat in the #webplatform channel.
 Here are some reliable IRC clients you can use:
 **** http://www.mirc.com mIRC (Windows)